What is EuroPython?

 I need to verify the VAT information for the conference organisation.
 Where can I find the address and VAT-ID?

-Sponsors are invoiced directly by the EuroPython Society in Sweden.
+Sponsors are invoiced directly by the EuroPython Society in Sweden and VAT is reverse charged.
 Please see the EPS About Page for details.

 I bought my ticket early, but I cannot attend.
 What can I do?